NguyenVV13/NodeJS-Tutorials/README.md

 This README pertains to specific information regarding server data for http-server.js and express-ex.js.

+**NOTE**: JOI validation doesn't work right now since the version used in the tutorial was deprecated.

 The `package.json` file is made by doing `npm init`.